OmarKhatib96/DataVisualization/README.md

 ## Software Requirements

-Use the package manager [pip3](https://pip.pypa.io/en/stable/) to install the following python libraries
+Use the package manager [pip3](https://pip.pypa.io/en/stable/) to install the following python libraries This application runs on Windows 10 and macOS.
+Linux seems to have problem with the python-igraph library and its C compiler.
 ```bash
 pip3 install plotly wxPython pandas python-igraph PIL matplotlib
 ```